Machine Learning Researcher and Software Engineer

 I have been working with audio-visual speech since 2004, and loved showing that visual information is almost always complementary to acoustic over a wide range of applications.

-Speaker recognition and diarisation: A large part of my post-doctoral experience since completing my PhD in 2008 has focused on conducting research, development and commercialisation of state of the art speaker recognition and diarisation research.
+A large part of my post-doctoral experience focused on conducting research, development and commercialisation of state of the art speaker recognition and diarisation research.

 Publication venues include: